 For purposes of this policy, the following definitions shall apply:

-Appointment - An appointment is employment by written notice ("Notice of Appointment") by the Board of Trustees of an individual in a given capacity for a specified time period at a stated salary.
+Appointment - An appointment is a written notice ("Notice of Appointment") that initiates the employment relationship between the Board of Trustees and the faculty member.
 An appointment is valid only when approved and signed by the President of the University, the Chancellor of the respective campus, the Vice President for Agriculture, the Chief Executive Officer of the respective unit, or their designee, in accordance with authority delegated by the Board of Trustees.
 Such appointment is subject to all applicable policies of the Board of Trustees, the University of Arkansas System, and the respective campus, division or unit.

 Cause - Cause is defined as conduct that demonstrates the faculty member lacks the willingness or ability to perform duties or responsibilities to the University.
-A faculty member may be disciplined, or dismissed, for cause on grounds including but not limited to unsatisfactory performance or (1) professional dishonesty or plagiarism; (2) discrimination, including harassment or retaliation, prohibited by law or university policy; (3) unethical conduct related to fitness to engage in teaching, research, service/outreach and/or administration, or otherwise related to the faculty member’s employment or public employment; (4) misuse of appointment or authority to exploit others; (5) theft or intentional misuse of property; (6) incompetence or, job abandonment, pattern of disruptive conduct or unwillingness to work productively with colleagues, or refusal to perform reasonable duties; (7) threats or acts of violence or retaliatory conduct; or (8) violation of University policy, or state or federal law, substantially related to performance of faculty responsibilities or fitness to serve the University.
+A faculty member may be disciplined, or dismissed, for cause on grounds including but not limited to unsatisfactory performance or (1) professional dishonesty or plagiarism; (2) discrimination, including harassment or retaliation, prohibited by law or university policy; (3) unethical conduct related to fitness to engage in teaching, research, service/outreach and/or administration, or otherwise related to the faculty member’s employment or public employment; (4) misuse of appointment or authority to exploit others; (5) theft or intentional misuse of property; (6) incompetence, job abandonment, pattern of disruptive conduct or unwillingness to work productively with colleagues, or refusal to perform reasonable duties; (7) threats or acts of violence or retaliatory conduct; or (8) violation of University policy, or state or federal law, substantially related to performance of faculty responsibilities or fitness to serve the University.

 Dismissal - Dismissal is severance from employment for cause after administrative due process as provided in this policy.
-Termination by notice, expiration of appointment, or non-reappointment is not a dismissal (see further).
+Termination by notice, expiration of appointment, or non-reappointment is not a dismissal.

-Faculty - Faculty are employees who hold academic rank of lecturer, master lecturer, instructor, advanced instructor, senior instructor, assistant professor, associate professor, professor, University professor, distinguished professor or one of the above titles modified by clinical, research, teaching, adjunct, visiting, executive in residence, professor of practice, emeritus, e.g., clinical professor, adjunct assistant professor.
+Faculty - Faculty are employees who hold academic rank of lecturer, master lecturer, instructor, advanced instructor, senior instructor, assistant professor, associate professor, professor, University professor, distinguished professor or one of the above titles modified by clinical, research, teaching, adjunct, visiting, executive in residence, professor of practice, e.g., clinical professor, adjunct assistant professor.
 Additional appropriate non-tenure track modifiers may be approved by the President.
 For the purposes of tenure and promotion policy and recommendations, a campus may define which faculty may participate in tenure and promotion related decisions.
 For example, institutions that offer tenure could limit for tenure and promotion matters the definition of faculty to tenured and tenured track faculty.

 Individuals holding non-teaching titles (i.e. Director of Libraries, Instructional Development Specialist II, and Curator) will also receive faculty rank.
 The rank that corresponds with each title is reflected in the chart below.
 Both the title and the academic rank will be stated in the appointment.